sybrew/the-seo-framework/readme.txt

 					* Instead, it now uses WordPress' term cache to fetch.
 			* Because some of the above mentioned changes affect the output, the Schema transient cache has been invalidated.
 			* All output is now calculated once, rather than in multitude of items.
 This increases maintainabilty.
+		* Description transient usage is no longer enabled by default.
+		* Schema.org transient usage is no longer enabled by default.
 		* Sitemap explanation URLs now open in a new window.
 		* Automated Image Cropper now starts cropping when images exceed 4K (4096px/4096px), rather than 1500px/1500px.
 		* Social Image uploader now accepts image sizes up to 4K, before forcing a crop.